Best Homemade Window Cleaner (Streak-Free Glass Cleaner)

 Homemade Laundry Detergent

 The images in this post were updated in Jan 2020.
-For reference, here is a copy of one of the original images.
+For reference, here's one of the original images.

 What do you use to clean your mirrors and windows?